ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  third, fourth or current, then perform rolling forwards imputation from the second period for all missing periods (FIR)

-* If a respondent does not respond for the first two periods it is sampled (see second bullet point) however does respond for the third period and the response is clean, then overwrite periods 1 and 2 with backwards imputation (BI)
+* If a contributor does not respond for the first two periods it is sampled (see second bullet point) however does respond for the third period and the response is clean, then overwrite periods 1 and 2 with backwards imputation (BI)